The Burning E-Learning Question: Does Slide Count Matter?

 If you enjoyed this article please consider staying updated via RSS.

 This entry was posted on Friday, December 2nd, 2011 at 12:47 pm and is filed under ELearning 101, PowerPoint Quiz Maker, Test Pro Developer, Weblearning.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.